sarahrosehassan/animal-matching-game/README.md

 # Animal Matching Game Project

-To run program, in the command line, navigate to the BlazorMatchGame folder and use the command
+To run program, install the .NET Framework https://docs.microsoft.com/en-us/dotnet/core/install/

+Then in the command line, navigate to the BlazorMatchGame folder and use the command
 ```dotnet run```

 By default, ASP.NET Core apps listen on the following URLs: